MarcArmbruster/Collections/README.md

 # The collections in more detail

 ## 0. Array
-Array is the ultimate base for collection types and is still an important collection.
+>Array is the ultimate base for collection types and is still an important collection.
-The class Array itself is an abstract base class you cannot instantiate directly.
+>The class Array itself is an abstract base class you cannot instantiate directly.
-But you can create arrays simply by using the  bracket notation.
+>But you can create arrays simply by using the  bracket notation.

-example (array of strings)
+Example:<br/>
 One dimensional:
 ```
 string[] stringArray= new string[100];